Notice of Pre-AIA or AIA Status

 FIG. 10 of Yokogawa discloses the wiring layer (101) includes a plurality of pixel transistors respectively connected to the photoelectric conversion unit of the first light receiving pixel and the photoelectric conversion unit of the second light receiving pixel, and the metal layer (RM) is arranged to ride on an opposite side of a light incident side of the pixel transistor.

-Claims 10-12 rejected under 35 U.S.C.
-103 as being unpatentable over Lenchenkov and Yokogawa, in view of Nagai (JP 2012084815, machine-translation provided).
+Claim 8 rejected under 35 U.S.C.
+103 as being unpatentable over Lenchenkov and Victor, in view of Adkisson (U.S. Patent Pub.
+No. 2011/0049330).

 Regarding Claim 10

-Lenchenkov as modified by Yokogawa is silent with respect to “the metal layer includes a plurality of protrusion portions arranged on a surface on the light incident side, and a wall-shaped side wall portion protruding from a peripheral edge portion of the surface on the light incident side toward the light incident side”.
+Lenchenkov as modified by Victor is silent with respect to “the metal layer includes a plurality of protrusion portions arranged on a surface on the light incident side of the metal layer, and a wall-shaped side wall portion protruding from a peripheral edge portion of the surface on the light incident side of the metal layer toward the light incident side of the semiconductor layer”.

-FIG. 10 of Nagai discloses a similar solid-state imaging element, wherein the metal layer (112) includes a plurality of protrusion portions arranged on a surface on the light incident side, and a wall-shaped side wall portion protruding from a peripheral edge portion of the surface on the light incident side toward the light incident side.
+FIG. 1 of Adkisson discloses a similar solid-state imaging element, wherein the metal layer (20) includes a wall-shaped side wall portion protruding from a peripheral edge portion of the surface on the light incident side of the metal layer toward the light incident side of the semiconductor layer.

-FIG. 10 of Nagai discloses the wiring layer includes a high reflectance film (Cu) arranged to cover a surface on the light incident side in the metal layer.
+FIG. 3 of Ma discloses a similar solid-state imaging element, wherein the metal layer includes a plurality of protrusion portions arranged on a surface on the light incident side of the metal layer.

 Claim 13 rejected under 35 U.S.C.
-103 as being unpatentable over Lenchenkov, in view of Kitamura (U.S. Patent Pub.
-No. 2019/0140000).
+103 as being unpatentable over Lenchenkov and Victor, in view of Kitamura (U.S. Patent Pub.
+No. 2019/0140000) of record.

 Regarding Claim 13

-Lenchenkov discloses Claim 1.
+Lenchenkov as modified by Victor discloses Claim 1.

 Lenchenkov is silent with respect to “the metal layer is connected to a ground potential”.